French

 the time.

-In 1898 Céliny won first prize again and it is probable that she did
+1898 Céliny won first prize again and it is probable that she already

-much - in that same year or in the following year when the young Romanian
+much - in that same year or in the following year (1899) when the

 |